GovinDTiwari1/Social-Media-Analyzer/readme.md

 then analyzes the content to suggest engagement improvements for social media posts.

 ## Features

-- 📄 Upload PDF files or scanned images (drag-and-drop or file picker)
+- 📄 Upload PDFs or scanned images via drag-and-drop or file picker
+- 👁️ Live file preview before analysis (embedded PDF viewer / image preview)
-- 🔍 Extract text from PDFs while preserving structure
+- 🔍 PDF text extraction with structure preserved across pages
-- 🖼️ OCR-based text extraction from images
+- 🖼️ In-browser OCR for images, with preprocessing (upscale, grayscale, contrast, sharpening) for better accuracy on low-contrast or blurry uploads
+- 🧹 OCR noise filtering so word counts reflect the real caption, not misread artifacts
+- 🎯 Platform-aware suggestions for Twitter/X, Instagram, LinkedIn, or General
-- 📊 Basic content analysis (word count, hashtags, mentions, readability)
+- 📊 Word/character count, hashtags, mentions, reading time, and readability score
-- 💡 Simple engagement improvement suggestions
+- 🟢 Tone checks for ALL CAPS overuse, exclamation spam, and call-to-action presence
+- 🏆 Overall 0–100 engagement score with a color-coded gauge
+- ✨ Hashtags and mentions highlighted inline in the extracted text
+- 📋 Copy extracted text or download it as .txt
+- 🧭 Two-page flow: upload/preview, then an analysis dashboard
-- ⏳ Loading states and error handling for a smooth user experience
+- ⏳ Loading states and error handling throughout

 ## Tech Stack

 - **Frontend:** React (Vite)
 - **PDF Parsing:** pdf.js
-- **OCR:** Tesseract.js
+- **OCR:** Tesseract.js, with custom canvas-based image preprocessing
 - **Upload UI:** react-dropzone

 ## Getting Started